 Polio vaccine.
 Young kids usually get four doses of this vaccine.
 If yours missed any (or all), make an appointment to get them back on track.

-Ask your doctor if your child needs any other vaccines, and let her know about any health conditions, travel plans, or other health concerns.
+Ask your doctor if your child needs any other vaccines, and let them know about any health conditions, travel plans, or other health concerns.

-For instance, if your teen hasn’t already gotten vaccinated against hepatitis A and plans to travel to a country where that disease is common, he may need to get vaccinated for protection.
-Likewise, if he smokes or takes medicines that affect his immune system, he may need the pneumococcal vaccine.
+For instance, if your teen hasn’t already gotten vaccinated against hepatitis A and plans to travel to a country where that disease is common, they may need to get vaccinated for protection.
+Likewise, if they smoke or take medicines that affect their immune system, they may need the pneumococcal vaccine.